tomschofield/ofxHeatMap/README.md

 ofxHeatMap
 ==========

-an implementation of Shepard's Method for inverse distance weighting
+an implementation of Shepard's Method for inverse distance weighting for openframeworks.
+Almost certainly could be improved a billionfold by someone who knows what they are doing.